-A practical nursing certificate will be awarded to the student to who successfully completes the 3-semester curriculum, which consists of forty-give (45) credit hours, including twenty (20) credit hours of general education and twenty-five (25) credit hours of nursing core coursework.
+A practical nursing certificate will be awarded to the student to who successfully completes the 3-semester curriculum, which consists of forty-five (45) credit hours, including twenty (20) credit hours of general education and twenty-five (25) credit hours of nursing core coursework.
 Stackable credentials include a nursing assistant certificate of completion and/or practical nursing certificate.
 Following completion of NUR 112: Fundamental Concepts of Nursing, or the first semester of the 3-semester curriculum, the student will be qualified to apply to take the Alabama Nurse Aide Certification Exam.
+Following completion of NUR 113: Nursing Concepts I, the student will be qualified to apply to take the Medication Aide Certification Exam.
 Upon successful completion of all three semesters of the Practical Nursing curriculum, the student will be qualified to apply to take the National Council Licensure Examination: NCLEX-PN.

-Reauired General Educa tion courses credit hours
+Required General Educa tion courses credit hours

 BIO 201 Human Anatomy and Physiology I

 BIO 202 Human Anatomy and Physiology II 4

 ENG 101 English Composition 3

 MTH 100 Intermediate College Algebra 3

-PSY 210 Human Growth and Development 3
+PSY 210 Human Growth and Development

 SPH 106 Fundamentals of Oral Communication 3

 or SPH 107 Fundamentals of Public Speaking 3